fwi/yapool/README.md

 The classes in this package capture the contents of a pool when it is closed and add the contents back into the pool when it is opened (class `TestSaveRestore`).

-The `yapool-demo` project contains a number of example-classes that show how Yapool can be used.
+The `yapool-demo` project contains a number of example-classes that show how Yapool can be used and how Yapool works.

 ## Development